1. The story of our street

 6. Facing challenges

 The campaign faced some obstacles.
 Some community members questioned whether Kala Bagai’s story was important enough for a street name.
-This critique underscored the systemic biases that have historically excluded women and people of color from public memory.
-Kala Bagai Way organizers pushed back, pointing out how completely narratives of white male landowners have long dominated Berkeley’s streetscape.
+This critique demonstrated some of the biases that have historically kept women and people of color out of public memory.
+Kala Bagai Way organizers pushed back, pointing out how the names of white male landowners have long dominated Berkeley’s streets, and the importance of telling a more complete story.

-A few online commenters suggested that Bagai’s memory of facing housing discrimination could not be trusted, or that perhaps it happened in Oakland or Emeryville.
+A few online commenters suggested that Bagai’s memory of facing housing discrimination could not be trusted, or that perhaps the events took place in the adjoining cities of Oakland or Emeryville.
 Organizers responded that her memory of racism was entirely in line with what other Asian Americans were experiencing at the time, and that her story would have been just as relevant if it had happened in the next city over.

 7. The renaming

-After a year of community education and organizing, Berkeley City Council voted unanimously for Kala Bagai Way in September 2020.
-The process of marking the name change began with Ghosh and Sofia Zander siting banners up and down the street, designed by Sabiha Basrai.
-The name would start to feel even more real after it appeared on online mapping platforms like Google Maps, Apple Maps, and OpenStreetMap.
+After a year of community education and organizing, the Berkeley City Council voted unanimously for Kala Bagai Way in September 2020.
+The process of marking the name change began with Barnali Ghosh and Sofia Zander siting banners up and down the street, designed by Sabiha Basrai of Design Action.
+The name would start to feel even more real after it appeared on online maps.
 But nothing was as important as the official unveiling of the new street signs.

 Meanwhile, people from across the country gathered on Zoom during SAADA’s simultaneous national livestream celebration.
 On the call, Rani Bagai spoke about her grandmother’s perseverance and grace, calling the renaming “the greatest gift to her memory.”
 She would visit Berkeley some months later, to connect in person with many involved with the campaign.